xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/global-variables.md

 Global variables are cross-compatible with Katalon Studio when migrating your projects.

+> Notes:
+>
+> Global variables are fixed.
+You cannot modify them during a test execution.

 ## Global Variable Profile

 Creating a Global Variable Profile allows you to save which global variables apply to which workflow.
 These Profiles can be migrated to Katalon Studio (KS) along with your projects.